 The format used is the same as in openSF.
 The current representation (for non-scalars) is designed to be copied into Python.
-The same operation can occur in the other direction, from Python to the application, as long as the following conditions hold:
+The same operation can occur in the other direction, from Python to the application.
+Valid Python syntax is accepted with the following additional restrictions:

-- \square All elements are literals.
-For example, [1,2,3] works but [40+2,sum(range(1,10))] does not - Elements are homogeneous.
-Thus, ["a",2,True] is not valid input for a parameter.
+Elements must be literals.
+For example, [1,2,3] works but [40+2,sum(range(1,10))] does not

+- □ All elements must have the same type.
+Thus, ["a", 2, True] is not valid input for a parameter. - □ Only ARRAY parameters may have staggered dimensions - $\circ \quad$ empty rows and layers are supported - empty columns are discarded - completely empty ARRAYs are not supported